Skip to content

 Issue: Endpoints Not Being Discovered

-# Ensure discovery is enabled
+# Ensure model discovery is enabled (it is by default)

 discovery: